indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 All available filters in the selected filter wheel will be listed in the drop-down.
 The selected filter is the one currently being used.

 ##### Object
 The name of the object being photographed should be entered here.
-It is used for the saved file name and for the FITS header.
-If there is no name specified and **Settings -> Save noname images** is checked, "noname" string will be used as object name.
+It is used as a prefix of the saved file name and as an object name in the FITS header.
+If there is no name specified and **Settings -> Save noname images** is checked, "noname" string will be used as file name prefix, otherwise the images will not be saved and a warning will be printed in the log.

 ##### Cooler
 If the selected camera can report the sensor temperature, the current temperature will be shown.
 If the camera supports cooling, it can be enabled and disabled here along with setting the target temperature.
 If cooling, the cooler power will be displayed.